perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 This all having been said: if you are confident that your application will _never_ need to serialize anything that isn’t UTF-8, and if human readability is of greater concern to you than performance, then by all means use JSON!
-But be aware, of course, of the limitations you’re imposing on yourself and all future maintainers by so doing.
+Just remember the limitations you’re imposing on yourself and all future maintainers by so doing.